Psalms For Life

 we’ll sing your praise.

 Jerusalem’s temple was the symbol of Israel’s national identity in much the same way that the Capitol Building and White House are to American identity.
-The razing of Jerusalem would be akin to the razing of Washington DC, including all its national symbols.
-It’s easy to judge Asaph’s harshness here.
-Yet even without suffering such wholesale devastation, Washington reacted to 9/11 by invading Iraq and Afghanistan.
-And Jerusalem’s temple was far more than just an identity marker.
-It was the one place where heaven came to earth.
-So its desecration and destruction implied the thwarting of God’s entire plan of redemption.
+The razing of Jerusalem would be akin to the razing of Washington DC, with all its national symbols.
+We can easily condemn Asaph’s harshness here.
+Yet even without suffering such wholesale devastation, America reacted to 9/11 by invading Iraq and Afghanistan.
+And since Jerusalem was the one place where heaven came to earth, its desecration and destruction implied the thwarting of God’s entire plan of redemption.

 This psalm describes the same national disaster Psalm 74 surveyed—the apparent end of God’s plan, his people massacred.
-The stench of rotting flesh fills the air as vultures, dogs, and hyenas tear at the bodies of God’s faithful littering Jerusalem’s blood-soaked streets.
-The psalmist may be one of the groaning captives mentioned, who must endure the pagans’ vicious mockery: “Where is their God?”
+With the stench of rotting flesh filling the air, vultures, dogs, and hyenas tear at the bodies of God’s faithful that litter Jerusalem’s blood-soaked streets.
+The psalmist stands among the captives forced to endure the vicious pagan mockery: “Where is their God?”

-Scandalized though the psalmist is by that, that’s not his question.
-He knows the devastation evidences not God’s absence, but his presence—his judgment of Israel’s sins.
+Scandalized though the psalmist is by it, that’s not his question.
+He knows the devastation evidences not God’s absence, but his presence: his judgment of Israel’s sins.
 So, the question eating the psalmist is how long God will continue punishing his people while leaving his enemies unpunished.
-He urges him to punish the atrocities’ perpetrators, not their victims, and he alternates between asking God to rescue his people and judge his enemies because God is both merciful and just.
+He urges him to punish not the victims, but rather the atrocities’ perpetrators.
+And he alternates between asking God, who is both merciful and just, to rescue his people and judge his enemies.
 Asaph also asks him to forgive his people’s past sins.
 Since God is their shepherd and they bear his name in the world, their capital’s desolation reflects very badly on him.
-So he asks God to rescue and restore them.
+So he asks God to rescue and restore his people.

 Despite the psalm’s overall bleakness, its final word is “your praise.”
 Asaph thus ends with hope, picturing the day when God restores his people and their sad laments give way to endless praise.